MSc Transport and Geoinformation Technology

 The master's programme combines two closely related aspects of the built environment: transport systems and geoinformation technologies.
 The programme enables you to either specialise in one of these main subjects or develop an individual interdisciplinary study plan tailored to your unique background and interests.
 The recommended courses form a foundation for both subject areas, and you can choose a subject area by selecting the most appropriate sequence of elective courses.
 Most courses combine interactive lectures with laboratory work.
 Many also include an in-depth semester project.
 The courses make use of modern data collection instruments and quantitative modelling and processing software.

 In the final semester degree project, students apply their acquired knowledge and skills in solving scientific problems in the main subject areas of the programme.
-You conduct independent investigations characterised by critical analysis and synthesis; they learn how to analyse, formulate and define scientific problems, find and evaluate possible solutions and present the results in a thesis.
+You conduct independent investigations characterised by critical analysis and synthesis; they learn to analyse, formulate and define scientific problems, find and evaluate possible solutions and present the results in a thesis.
 In addition, you will gain practical training in scientific communication and presentation, both orally in seminars and written form.
-The degree project may be carried out at KTH or in a company or organisation outside the university.
-The topic can be developed by you alone or together with supervisors.
+You can carry out the degree project at KTH or in a company or organisation outside the university.
+The topic is developed by you alone or together with supervisors.

 Transport systems deal with the movement of people and goods across space and the socio-technical systems that support that movement.
 Skilled transport engineers and planners must combine elements of engineering, planning, economics, and systems analysis, to guide how transport systems should be designed, built, operated, and evaluated.
 As a specialist in transport, you will learn how to analyse complex transport networks in which the goal is for people to carry out their daily activities in ways that support economic activity while minimising environmental impacts.